-If the following apply, the students will be removed permanently.
+If the following apply, the student may be removed from the accelerated program:

-- If, after one warning, a math grade falls below 87% at the end of any grading period. - Teacher evaluation: Student receives below 45 points from his/her home room or math teacher on the checklist used for advanced math placement.
+- If a math grade falls below 87% at the end of any grading period. - Teacher evaluation that the student is not able to keep up with the demands of the accelerated program.

-Music Program: Students in grades K-4 will have two 30-minute music classes weekly.
-Students in grades 5-8 will have one 30-minute music class weekly.
-Participation and a positive attitude are required by all students.
+Music Program: Participation and a positive attitude are required by all students.
 The second quarter of the school year is dedicated to preparing for the annual Christmas programs.
 Each class has an assigned role in one of the programs; therefore, it is important that all students attend.
 If your child will not be able to attend the program, please contact the music teacher in advance regarding the absence.
-2017 Christmas Programs are: